-Prerequisite: 3 or 4-Week Filmmaking Camp or the 6-Week Filmmaking Camp
+Prerequisite: 3, 4 or 6-Week Filmmaking Camp

 Take the Next Step as a Filmmaker

 In the 4-Week Filmmaking II Camp for teens, students take the next creative and technical leap in their development as filmmakers.
 Each student will direct and edit a short film of approximately three to six minutes utilizing an advanced HD digital camera, grip, and sound package.
 This is an intensive camp meant to nurture passionate film students, and differs from the 6-Week Filmmaking II summer camp for teens only by the camp and the projects completed during the course.

 Prior to starting the camp, students must submit a short script of three to six pages that they will direct during the workshop.
 Scripts can include dialogue, although visual storytelling will be encouraged.
 This is a necessary requirement, as the development of the film starts during week one, and they must have a project ready to go!

 The focus of this filmmaking camp is to get students more extensive experience working with industry-standard equipment while advancing their understanding of filmmaking through hands-on classes in camera, lighting, sound, directing, and editing.
 Students will explore the possibilities of sync sound directing, and will provide them with invaluable experience for the direction of their individual projects.
 Advanced camera, sound, lighting, and grip equipment will be utilized extensively (a package that is even more professional and extensive than the solid, proven equipment used in our introductory programs).
 These new tools will help students advance both their technical and storytelling skills as filmmakers.